-In September 2015, the Board amended the Company's Bylaws to implement proxy access.
-These amendments permit a group of up to 20 shareholders owning 3% or more of the Company's outstanding common stock continuously for at least three (3) years to nominate and include in the Company's proxy materials a candidate for the Board of Directors (a Shareholder Nominee), provided that the shareholder(s) and the nominee satisfy the requirements specified in the Bylaws.
+Under our Bylaws, a group of up to 20 shareholders owning 3% or more of the Company's outstanding common stock continuously for at least three (3) years may nominate and include in the Company's proxy materials a candidate for the Board of Directors (a Shareholder Nominee), provided that the shareholder(s) and the nominee satisfy the requirements specified in the Bylaws.
 The total number of Shareholder Nominees that the Company must include in the Company's proxy materials in a given year shall not exceed 20% of the number of directors in office at the time of the nomination.